Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Cold-atom inertial sensors

 where $N$ is the atom number, $k_\parallel$ is the component of $\textbf{k}$ parallel to the acceleration $\textbf{a}$, and $\xi$ is defined in Eq.~(\ref{xi_defn}).
 Similarly, a rotation at rate $\bm{\Omega}$ induces the Sagnac phase shift~\cite{Gustavson:2000} $\phi = 2 m \bm{\Omega} \cdot \textbf{A} / \hbar$, where $m$ is the atomic mass and the magnitude of $\textbf{A}$ is the physical area enclosed by the atom interferometer.
 A $\hat{J}_z$ measurement at the interferometer output yields a measurement of rotation rate with a per-shot sensitivity

 where $A_\parallel$ is the component of $\textbf{A}$ parallel to $\bm{\Omega}$ \cite{Anandan:1981, Cronin:2009, Haine:2016b}.

-Cold-atom inertial sensors have demonstrated absolute gravity measurements at sensitivities of one part in $10^{8} -- 10^{9}$ in both fixed laboratory environments~\cite{Peters:1999,Peters:2001,Muller:2008c,Hardman:2016} and on mobile platforms~\cite{Freier:2016,Menoret:2018}.
-These are comparable to the sensitivities of the most precise falling corner-cube devices~\cite{Niebauer:1995}.
-Differential measurements between two absolute cold-atom gravimeters have reported sensitivities approaching $10^{-9} g / \sqrt{\text{Hz}}$~\cite{McGuirk:2002,Rosi:2014}, allowing precision measurements of the Earth's gravity gradient~\cite{Snadden:1998,DAmico:2016,Wu:2019} and tests of the weak equivalence principle with quantum test particles~\cite{Schlippert:2014,Zhou:2015,Rosi:2017}.
+Cold-atom inertial sensors have demonstrated absolute gravity measurements at sensitivities of one part in $10^{8} -- 10^{9}$ in both fixed laboratory environments~\cite{Peters:1999,Peters:2001,Muller:2008c,Hardman:2016} and on mobile platforms~\cite{Farah:2014,Freier:2016,Menoret:2018}.
+These outperform the sensitivities of the most precise falling corner-cube devices by between a factor of 2--3.~\cite{Niebauer:1995,Peters:2001,Gillot:2014,Freier:2016} Differential measurements between two absolute cold-atom gravimeters have reported sensitivities approaching $10^{-9} g / \sqrt{\text{Hz}}$~\cite{McGuirk:2002,Rosi:2014}, allowing precision measurements of the Earth's gravity gradient~\cite{Snadden:1998,DAmico:2016,Wu:2019} and tests of the weak equivalence principle with quantum test particles~\cite{Schlippert:2014,Zhou:2015,Rosi:2017}.
 Cold-atom acceleration sensors have demonstrated impressive short-term sensitivities and stability onboard aircraft~\cite{Geiger:2011} and a ship~\cite{Bidel:2018}, with promising prospects for future deployment in space~\cite{Becker:2018}.